remimorvan/knowledge-clustering/README.md

 The syntax is the following: `./anakin.py -n <file_notion> -d <file_diagnose> [options]`.
 At any time, you can display the help using `./anakin.py --help`.
-There also an option `-t` which requires to be followed by an integer: it defines the time limit (in seconds) according to the solver to find an optimal solution.
+There also an option `-t` which requires to be followed by an integer: it defines the time limit (in seconds) accorded to the solver to find an optimal solution.
 The default value is 15.
 Note that on big files, there is a first step ("grounding") which takes a few seconds and is not impacted by this time limit.
 The solver can take significantly less time than the allowed time if it finds a solution and can prove that it is optimal.